RichardGomer/KOLOLA_JSClient/README.md

 * "user:rcg1v07" - To get all events that involved a particular user (by username)
 * "02/2014" - To get all events in February 2014
 * "headley" - To get all events with the word "headley" in the title or description

+See https://www.kolola.net/support/user_support/queries.html for more information about using search queries in KOLOLA

 Queries are sent like so:
 ```javascript